 Spending more time outside may aid with stress reduction.

-Spending time in green spaces, such as parks and forests, and being immersed in nature, according to studies, are good strategies to reduce stress.
+According to studies, spending time in green spaces, such as parks and forests, and being immersed in nature are good strategies to reduce stress.

 An analysis of 14 studies indicated that spending as little as 10 minutes in nature could enhance psychological and physiological markers of mental well-being in college-aged persons, such as perceived stress and happiness.